deckhouse/deckhouse/docs/documentation/pages/module-development/STRUCTURE.md

   The ([front matter](https://gohugo.io/content-management/front-matter/)) file metadata as a YAML structure must present in all language versions of the file.
 You can use the following parameters in the metadata:
   - `title` – **(recommended)** The title of the page, e.g., `Examples`.
 It is also used in navigation if there is no `linkTitle`.
   - `description` – **(recommended)** A short unique description of the page content (up to 150 characters).
 It should not repeat the `title'.
 Goes on with the meaning of the title and reveals it in more detail.
-It is used during generation of preview links and indexing by search engines, e.g., "Примеры хранения секретов в нейронной сети с автоматической подстановкой в мысли при общении."
+It is used during generation of preview links and indexing by search engines, e.g., "Examples of storing secrets in a neural network and automatically substituting them into thoughts when communicating."
   - `linkTitle` – **(optional)** Alternative title for navigation if, for example, the `title` is very long.
 If not set, the `title` parameter is used.

   <div markdown="0">